lsst-ts/observatory-ops-docs/Operational-Procedures/Control-System-Upgrade/Getting-Ready/index.rst

 The DDS oversight committee (Dave Mills, Russell Owens, Tiago Ribeiro, Michael Reuter [advisory]) will make the determination if a new version of OpenSplice is ready for incorporation into a new cycle.
 This determination requires dedicated testing from the main members of committee to ensure readiness.
 Cycle builds upgrading OpenSplice have longer testing periods split into two phases.
-The first phase builds a smaller section of the control system components and deploys them for testing on the NTS.
+The first phase builds a smaller section of the control system components and deploys them for testing on the TTS.
 Work is done to ensure that this small system is operating within the normal parameters.
 The second phase happens when the full system is built as part of the standard deployment operations.